 Born in 1977, Lova Nantenaina grew up in Antananarivo, the Malagasy capital, at the time of the rationing of the socialist regime.
 After studying sociology and humanitarianism, he worked for an NGO and then as a freelance journalist in Madagascar.
 He decided to turn to other means of expression to talk about his country and in 2008 obtained his diploma in directing at ESAV in Toulouse.
 He has already made five short or medium-length films.
 Ady Gasy is his first feature film.

 Laurent Chevallier was born on June 6, 1955.
 His cinema studies in Paris were oriented from the start towards documentaries since he wrote a thesis on the "father" of documentary film, Robert Flaherty (Nanouk l'esquimau, L'Homme d'Aran), and on Joris Ivens (who shot his last film, Une Histoire de vent, in China at the age of ninety with Laurent Chevallier on camera).
 After his studies, he was assistant cameraman or director of photography for many directors (Jean-Jacques Beineix, Jacques Rouffio, René Allio, Gérard Mordillat, Patrice Leconte, Gérard Oury).
 From 1979, he directed numerous documentaries for television in France, Cape Horn, the Himalayas, the North Pole, Patagonia, Thailand, Italy, Ireland, Pakistan, China, Canada, in the USA, Australia, Uganda and Guinea.
 In 1989, he directed his first feature film on the Antarctic continent, Au Sud du Sud, dedicated to the crossing of Antarctica by Jean-Louis Étienne.
 In 1990, Djembefola, his first African film, brought him to Guinea Conakry, a country which attracted him strongly to the point of subsequently directing L'Enfant noir (1995 - adapted from the novel by Camara Laye, and selected for the Directors' Fortnight of the Cannes Film Festival), Circus Baobab (2000), Hadja Moï (2005), Momo le doyen (2006), African Experience (2008), La Trace de Kandia (2014).
 Among his Guinean films, he devotes a prominent place to Morocco (La Vie sans Brahim in 2001, La Pépinière du Desert in 2008).
 Several of his works have been selected and awarded at international festivals.
 Originally from the Grenoble region, Laurent Chevallier is an experienced skier and mountaineer.
-He also works as an occasional trainer in filming and documentary production at La Fémis (France), in the Master 2 Documentary production in creation at the Gaston Berger University in Saint-Louis (Senegal) and at the Imagine Institute in Ouagadougou (Burkina Faso) Faso).
+He also works as an occasional trainer in shooting and documentary production at La Fémis (France), in the Master 2 Documentary production in creation at the Gaston Berger University in Saint-Louis (Senegal) and at the Imagine Institute in Ouagadougou (Burkina Faso) Faso).

 Originally from Krasnoyarsk in Siberia, Alexander Kouznetsov is a photographer and director.
 He has published in numerous magazines and his photographic work has been exhibited in Russia, but also in Norway, France, the United States and Germany.
 In 2010, he directed his first documentary, Territory of Love, presented in France at the Estates General in Lussas, at the Russian Film Festival in Honfleur and at the Artdocfest Festival in Moscow (Russia).
 Continuing his exploration of the Siberian territory, in 2014 he produced Territoire de la Liberté.
 Through this second documentary, he invites us to share another of his passions: the mountains.
 In fact, a confirmed and rewarded mountaineer, he has participated in three climbs of Everest.
 After participating in Eurasiadoc workshops, as an author, he intervened as a trainer in Eurasiadoc writing residencies in Russia.